Frequently asked questions

 I am thinking of booking a holiday in Apukka.
 What reservations should I make first?

 We’d encourage you to first book the accommodation and flights.
-After this it’s a good idea to to book the activities you wish to take part in good time in advance, as especially during the high season some of the most popular activities can be fully booked.
+After this it’s a good idea to to book the activities you wish to take part in good time in advance, as especially during the high season in December some of the most popular activities can be fully booked.
 Activities can be booked on spot as well, but by booking them in advance you can can make sure that you won’t miss out on anything.

 What is the best time of the year to visit Lapland?